-Start with counseling: the first step of a debt consolidation program is counseling.
-You’ll speak with staff at the service provider to determine whether or not they can help, and to lay out a plan.
-This is a good opportunity to learn about your debt – and to ask about fees and how the organization works.
+The first step of a debt consolidation program is counseling.
+You’ll speak with staff at the service provider to determine whether or not they can help and to lay out a plan.
+It is a good opportunity to learn about your debt – and to ask about fees and how the organization works.
 If you get a bad feeling, try a different company.

 There are numerous businesses out there eager to help you manage debt.
 How do you know which one is best?

 Ask around, read reviews, and research service providers.
 Start with organizations that have a strong reputation.
 The National Foundation for Credit Counseling (NFCC) certifies counselors and sets certain requirements for member organizations, and that’s a good place to start.